 WHERE DID EVERYBODY GO?

-Salmon swim upriver to spawn and reproduce but dams have blocked Atlantic Salmon from swimming upriver for ages.
-It is rare to come across an Atlantic Salmon in the wild, let alone be allowed to harvest one for consumption
+Salmon swim upriver to spawn and reproduce but dams have blocked Atlantic Salmon from swimming upriver for decades.

 This means that the "Fresh Grilled Atlantic Salmon" featured on the menu never swam in open waters or swam upriver to spawn.
 All Atlantic Salmon are considered crops at fish farms.

 Atlantic Salmon farms are domestically located in Maine and Washington, while Canada, South America (primarily Chile) and Europe (primarily Norway) have many farms.
-While the U.S. raises Atlantic Salmon, we primarily don't eat our own fish because consumers’ demand is too great for our country to support.
-Instead, the U.S. primarily consumes imported Atlantic Salmon, a lot of it!
+While the U.S. raises Atlantic Salmon, we primarily don't eat our own crops because consumers’ demand is too great for our country to support.
+Instead, the U.S. primarily consumes imported Atlantic Salmon.
+A lot of it!

 2. CHILE IS OUR PRIMARY SUPPLIER OF ATLANTIC SALMON.

 Atlantic salmon are, well, native to the cold areas of the Atlantic ocean.
-Yet, our biggest supplier raises these fish in the warmer areas of the Pacific ocean.
-That’s a little fishy, right?
+Yet, our biggest supplier raises these fish in the Pacific ocean.

 Total U.S. Atlantic Salmon Imports in 2014 by country, according to the USDA